 The cancer experts at OHC are the region’s leading providers of life-saving blood and marrow transplant for patients with blood cancers and other blood disorders.

-OHC doctors have performed more than 2300 of these transplants, and OHC’s James H. Essell, MD, serves as Medical Director of the Blood Cancer Center at The Jewish Hospital – Mercy Health.
-The Blood Cancer Center is a FACT-accredited blood and marrow transplant center.
+OHC doctors have performed more than 2300 of these transplants, and OHC’s James H. Essell, MD, serves as Medical Director of The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center.
+The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center is a FACT-accredited blood and marrow transplant center.
 Among the best in the nation, the center is one of only two to earn this prestigious accreditation from the Joint Commission on the Accreditation of Healthcare Organizations for quality patient care and laboratory practices.

 The OHC bone marrow transplant specialists include:

-- James H. Essell, MD, medical oncologist and hematologist, and Medical Director of the Blood Cancer Center
+- James H. Essell, MD, medical oncologist and hematologist, and Medical Director of The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center

 - E. Randolph Broun, MD, medical oncologist and hematologist